Andabe-Net/Azure-DevOps/Networking-in-azure/README.md

 Remember to remove the PublicIp field from the network interface(that will be attached to the vm) in arm-template when

 configuring the arm-vm template to disable public access to vm.
-The public ip address will be attached to Bastion
+The public ip address will be attached to Bastion.

-To associate a virtual network with a Bastion, it must contain a subnet with name AzureBastionSubnet and a prefix of at least /26
+To associate a virtual network with a Bastion, it must contain a subnet with name AzureBastionSubnet and a prefix of at least /26.

 The virtual network must also have a subnet named AzureFirewallSubnet.